MaterializeInc/datagen/README.md

 # Datagen CLI

-This command line interface application allows you to take schemas defined in JSON (`.json`), Avro (`.avsc`), or SQL (`.sql`) and produce believable fake data to Kafka in JSON or Avro format or to Postgres.
+This command line interface application allows you to take schemas defined in JSON (`.json`), Avro (`.avsc`), or SQL (`.sql`) and produce believable fake data to Kafka in JSON or Protobuf format or Avro format or to Postgres.

 The benefits of using this datagen tool are:
 - You can specify what values are generated using the expansive [FakerJS API](https://fakerjs.dev/api/) to craft data that more faithfully imitates your use case.
 This allows you to more easily apply business logic downstream.